abiosoft/blog/content/posts/1725697493_windowsprying.md

 Microsoft cannot help but device a means to get their own share of user data, and Windows is a perfect candidate for that.

-Slowly but surely, Windows would keep adding features that improves your experience (as they claim) by needing the internet.
+Slowly but surely, Windows would keep adding features that improve your experience (as they claim) by needing the internet.

 ### Adfested and a mess